cbrake/influxdbhelper/README.md

 err = client.Query("mydb", query, &events)
 ```

+## Details

+The decode_test.go file contains a number of tests that illustrate the
+conversion from influx JSON to Go struct values.

-# Acknowledgments
+## Acknowledgments

 The [mapstructure](https://github.com/mitchellh/mapstructure)
 library provided a very useful reference for learning how to
 use the Go reflect functionality.

-# Status
+## Status

 This library is currently in the proof of concept phase, and the code is not
 optimized for performance, nor is it very clean at this point.
+If there are other
+libraries that do similiar things, I would be very interested in learning about them.

 Todo: